Madrid Applications - Avoiding A Provisional Refusal From The USPTO

 While you can choose any or as many designations as you like, your proposed mark must pass muster in each of those countries individually.
 Additionally, your application must meet all the criteria required by that country for its own internal processing of applications.
 In practice then, a working knowledge of the systems at use in each of the regions in which you wish to designate, can be extremely helpful in reducing the likelihood of your application meeting a provisional refusal head on.

 While the volume of provisional refusals issued from the USPTO was down by a small amount this year, the US trademark registration process still provides a stumbling block for many.
-Our webinar on the 25th September provides a focus on the US trademark registration process and in particular, gives insight and assistance to those considering an application from outside the US, whether that is a Madrid application or a direct application.
+Our webinar provides a focus on the US trademark registration process and in particular, gives insight and assistance to those considering an application from outside the US, whether that is a Madrid application or a direct application.
 Our experts, Randy Michaels, Elyssa LeFevre Chayo and Tiffany Valeriano will guide you through the pitfalls and provide solutions to common issues when attempting to gain a Federal trademark registration.